janScheible/rising-empire/README.md

 1. Netbeans >= 8.0
 1. [Netbeans Typescript Plugin](https://github.com/Everlaw/nbts)
   - If you have `tsc.cmd` on the path you don't even have to set `application.typescript.path` in application.properties
+1. Recent Browser: works best in Chrome 48; Firefox 43 and IE 11 work as well but currently suffer from [#2](/../../issues/2)

 All you have to do to lunch the game is open the project in Netbeans, right click and debug.